estebantechdev/dev-environment-setup/Practical Git.md

 	git branch -d <name of the branch> - this deletes it locally!!! git branch -a - check the repo branches git push origin --delete <name of the branch> - this deletes it from the repo (remotely)!

+Alternative to:
+There is an alternative to force pushing after you have committed on GitHub with a wrong commit messages.
+It consits of a conflict resolution.
+The downside is that it keeps the commit with the error in the git log, which is not a big deal if we pushed to our own branch, and avoids the problem of removing the other user changes that pushed to the same branch since your last pull.

+Topic:
+Resolving a conflict

+git push --force origin <branch> VS git push --force-with-lease origin <branch>:

+--force: overwrites the remote branch unconditionally, even if others have pushed new commits since your last pull.
+This can erase others’ work or cause divergence if you’re not the only one working on that branch.

+--force-with-lease: safer version of --force.
+It overwrites only if no one else has updated the remote branch since your last fetch/pull.
+If someone else has pushed changes, it refuses to overwrite — protecting their commits.

+Recommended use

+If you’re the only one working on that branch (for example, a feature branch in your own repo), then:

+git push --force origin <branch>

+is fine.

+If it’s a shared branch (like main, develop, or any branch used by others), you should always prefer:

+git push --force-with-lease origin <branch>

 ---------------------------------------------------------->
 CHALLENGE: Create a pull request on GitHub